wirshingh/mitofinder-trimmed-reads-hydra-loop/README.md

   After the '=' paste the full path to the trimmed reads.

+2. SAMPLEDIR_BASE="Full path to base directory"

+   After the '=' paste the full path to the base directory.
+This is where the results will go.

-2. For flag -o write the digit for the genetic code (see GENETIC CODES below)
+3. In Part 1 for the mitofinder flag -o write the digit for the genetic code (see GENETIC CODES below)

-3. For flag -r include path to refrence data set in GenBank format (.gb).
+4. In Part 1 for the mitofinder flag -r include path to refrence data set in GenBank format (.gb).
 Or, premade reference data sets can be used.
 See "REFERENCE DATABASES" below.

 GENETIC CODES
  1. The Standard Code